unsubject/prompt_library/transcript_summarization_prompt_template.md

 A. One‑sentence thesis
 - 1–2 sentences that capture the main argument.

-B. 5‑bullet short summary
+B. Bullet-points short summary
-- Exactly 5 bullets.
 - Each bullet is one complete sentence capturing a distinct key idea.

 C. Structured analytical summary (4–6 sections)
-- Use markdown ## section headings like:
+- Use markdown ## section headings, for examples:
   - "What it is and how it works"
   - "Why it grew"
   - "Emerging cracks and frauds"
   - "How retail/households are exposed"
   - "Valuation tricks and hidden risks"
   - "Systemic channels and what could break"
-- Each section: 2–5 sentences, focusing on mechanisms, incentives, and consequences.
+- Each section: focusing on mechanisms, incentives, and consequences.
 - Prioritize clarity and information density over rhetoric.

 D. Decision‑maker takeaways
-- 3–5 bullets answering:
+- bullet-points answering:
   - Who benefits?
   - Who is the residual bag‑holder?
   - What must be true for the speaker’s argument to be wrong or overstated?